 At WHFoods, we encourage the purchase of certified organically grown foods, and tomatoes are no exception.
 Repeated research studies on organic foods as a group show that your likelihood of exposure to contaminants such as pesticides and heavy metals can be greatly reduced through the purchased of certified organic foods, including tomatoes.
 In many cases, you may be able to find a local organic grower who sells tomatoes but has not applied for formal organic certification either through the U.S. Department of Agriculture (USDA) or through a state agency.
 (Examples of states offering state-certified organic foods include California, New York, Oregon, Vermont, and Washington.)
 However, if you are shopping in a large supermarket, your most reliable source of organically grown tomatoes is very likely to be tomatoes that display the USDA organic logo.

 Ketchup can be a surprisingly good source of tomato nutrients, including lycopene.
-But if you are going to purchase tomatoes in the form of ketchup, we recommend that you choose organic ketchup.
-We make this recommendation not only because you're likely to avoid unwanted pesticide residues and other contaminants if you purchase organic, but also because we've seen a recent study showing higher lycopene content in organic versus non-organic ketchup.
+If you are going to purchase tomatoes in the form of ketchup, we recommend that you choose organic ketchup.
+We make this recommendation not only because you're likely to avoid some unwanted pesticide residues and other potential contaminants by purchasing organic, but also because some studies show higher lycopene content in organic versus non-organic ketchup.

 Before serving, wash tomatoes under cool running water and pat dry.

 If your recipe requires seeded tomatoes, cut the fruit in half horizontally and gently squeeze out the seeds and the juice.
 However, we encourage you to think about the recipe and consider whether the tomato could be incorporated with seeds intact.
-There are simply too many valuable nutrients in the seeds that you would not want to lose unnecessarily.
+There are valuable nutrients in the seeds that you may not want to lose unnecessarily.

 When cooking tomatoes, we recommend avoidance of aluminum cookware since the high acid content of the tomatoes may interact with the metal in the cookware.
-As a result, there may be migration of aluminum into the food, which may not only impart an unpleasant taste, but more importantly, may have a potentially unwanted impact on your health.
+As a result, there may be migration of aluminum into the food, which may not only impart an unpleasant taste, but more importantly, may unnecessarily increase certain health risks.

 Whenever possible, try to develop recipes that make use of the whole tomato.
 We've seen research showing higher lycopene content in whole tomato products.
 For example, when the skins of tomatoes are included in the making of the tomato paste, the lycopene and beta-carotene content of the paste is significant higher according to research studies.